cysouw/diathesis/text/c06_adverbials.md

 ### [ D ] Dative + adverbial {#sec:adverbials-dative}

-Because there is no nominative argument in this special construction with *gehen*, meaning 'to cope with life' [@Next] a non-phoric *es* pronoun is necessary.
+Because there is no nominative argument in this special construction with *gehen*, meaning 'to cope with life' [@next] a non-phoric *es* pronoun is necessary.
 Note that the same meaning of *gehen* also occurs in other impersonal constructions, see [@sec:adverbials-nominative-drop] and the dative here seems to be some kind of 'free' dative.

 :::ex
 Mir geht es gut.